 - Cook, stirring, for about 5 minutes or until the pudding has come to a simmer and thickened.

-- Remove from the heat and whisk in the butter and vanilla.
+- Remove from the heat and whisk in the egg yolks, butter, and vanilla.

 - When the butter has completely melted and is fully incorporated, transfer the mixture to small jars and chill.